OSGeo/PROJ/docs/source/apps/proj.rst

 Description
 ***********
-:program:`proj` and :program:`invproj` perform respective forward and inverse transformation of cartographic data to or from cartesian data with a wide range of selectable projection functions.
+:program:`proj` and :program:`invproj` perform respective forward and inverse conversion of cartographic data to or from cartesian data with a wide range of selectable projection functions.

 :program:`invproj` may not be available on all platforms; in this case